cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 is nice because it allows you to establish a connection and then prompts you for the data to send.
 You should also use `netcat` to test that your cleanup logic is correct, as you can control exactly when connections start/terminate.

+Your server should be resilient to any client failure. `netcat` is a useful tool to test these kinds of failures, as you can simulate bad requests or disconnecting at various points during the transaction.
+Your server should be able to gracefully handle these scenarios -- under no condition should you server crash because of a client failure.

 Once you've tested the basic functionality, use a stress tester to make sure that your server handles concurrent hoards of requests in a reasonable amount of